 Choosing to do an internship is a big commitment, and the process for securing an internship is complex, so it is vital that you understand all the requirements before applying.
 Below is an overview of the key steps in the process.

 10 Steps to Your London Internship

-- Read the SU London Internships FAQ [PDF, 47 kB] document in full.
+- Read the Syracuse London Internships FAQ [PDF, 47 kB] document in full.

 - Consult with your school or college advisor to learn if you will be able to use internship credits toward your degree.
 Some schools and colleges, as well as some departments and majors, have specific restrictions or do not allow for internship credits to count toward the degree.

 - Consider the costs.
-SU London internships are unpaid, for academic credit only.
+Syracuse London internships are unpaid, for academic credit only.
 Additionally, you will be responsible for obtaining a special Tier 4 visa, at a cost of approximately $500.

 3. Placement Consultation Video Conference

 Once you are notified that your internship application has been accepted (usually within two weeks of your application) you will be asked to book a video conference call with the Syracuse London Internship Director.
 This call serves as a pre-placement interview, and allows us to begin the process of matching you with available internships.